 Summer camping trips lead to stunning landscapes and natural habitats that are sure to excite any budding photographer: crystal-clear lakes glimmer beneath glacier-covered mountains; mossy green trees sprout with new life in moist rainforests; and radiant stars speckle the night sky like diamonds overhead.

-Whether your looking to populate your Instagram feed with a wanderlust-worthy photo, immortalize your evening spent sleeping beneath the stars or take your photography skills to the next level, a great place to start is by capturing star trails.
+Whether you're looking to populate your Instagram feed with a wanderlust-worthy photo, immortalize your evening spent sleeping beneath the stars or take your photography skills to the next level, a great place to start is by capturing star trails.

 Looking to photograph star trails?
 Here are some handy tips for pro-level results: